citelab/JAMScript/jdata.md

 		the new data whose arrival triggers this callback function. datastream
 		the identifier of the listener application of the logger.

 ## JAMBroadcaster
 A JAMBroadcaster is responsible for broadcasting data in a top-down fashion, i,e. from cloud to fog or device, or from fog to device.
 Unlike JAMLogger, a broadcaster actively sends data instead of waiting for other applications to update its value.

 ### **Declaring a broadcaster variable**
-A logger has to be declared in a jdata{...} section.
+A broadcaster has to be declared in a jdata{...} section.
 ```shell
 jdata{
 	<type> <name> as broadcaster;